computesphere-samples/computesphere-laravel-example/README.md

 # ComputeSphere Laravel Contact Manager Example App

-This example deploys a GO application to ComputeSphere.
+This example deploys a Laravel application to ComputeSphere.

 > [!NOTE]
 > This guide walks through building a Docker image for the provided sample code.
 Please note that the version `v0.0.1` used in the example is for demonstration purposes only.
 You should replace it with a version that suits your specific setup and requirements.